react-navigation/react-navigation.github.io/versioned_docs/version-7.x/static-vs-dynamic.md

 });
 ```

-There are some subtle differences between the two approaches.
-A layout is rendered as part of the navigator and has access to the navigator's state and options, whereas a wrapper component is outside the navigator.
+A navigator's layout is rendered as part of the navigator and has access to the navigator's state and options, whereas a wrapper component, or a layout on a parent screen don't.

-This is also not possible if the wrapper component used props from the parent component.
-However, you can still achieve this by moving those props to React context.
+With both approaches, you can access the route params of the parent screen with the [`useRoute`](use-route.md) hook.

 ## Deep linking